ChrisJabb21/QuickPasswordGenerator/README.md

 - Ability to let user customize how the password is made based on following criteria:
   - password length (Ability to show recommended password strength based on best practices)
+    - set the length of password otherwise generate with default length
   - uppercase yes/no
   - lowercase yes/no
   - numbers yes/no